 Barbecue with local farmers

-Thursday 27th Junestarted early by walking on asphalt roads towards Šarišské Jastrabie, where I stopped for breakfast admiring the local dialect mixing Slovakian and Polish.
+Thursday 27th Junestarted early by walking on asphalt roads towards Šarišské Jastrabie, where I stopped for breakfast admiring the local dialect that sounded to me like mix of Slovakian and Polish.
 I continued to Minčol (1157), the highest point of the Čergov mountain range.
 I reached it around noon in crocs for I did not want my boots to become wet as a thunderstorm passed and another one was approaching.
 From this peak I turned to the north following E3 trail that leads towards the Polish border.
 At about 3 pm I met a Hungarian ultralight hiker (Balázs), who was walking from the Ukrainian border.
 He was nervous about water and explained me why – water is scarce on this trail.
 So I asked for water in Obručné village near the border with Poland and a local gave me also an extra lemon to savor my drink.
 Small favor counts, when you are a pilgrim.

 I ended up at Kráľova studňa shelteron a beautiful meadow with nice vistas over the Polish village of Wojkowa.
 I just cooked my dinner when two men arrived, unlocked the rest of the shelter and hastily prepared a barbecue.
 Soon came other cars and two tractors.
 Children appeared from somewhere.
 These were people from a local NGO who built the shelter and a nearby watchtower, rejuvenated a water spring that gave the place its name etc. We got nice chat and for me it was great seeing those farmers meeting and planning some sport event for Saturday.
 Another example, how a small group of people can do great things and make a village (Lenartov in this case) buzzing with social life.